What Happens When the Umbilical Cord Is Wrapped Around a Baby’s Neck?

-This phenomenon is called a nuchal cord and it is surprisingly common.
-Estimates from the American Journal of Obstetrics and Gynecology suggest that nuchal cords occur in as many as 30% of all deliveries
+This phenomenon is called a nuchal cord, and it is surprisingly common.
+Estimates from the American Journal of Obstetrics and Gynecology suggest that nuchal cords occur in as many as 20 percent of all deliveries

 Anoxia vs Hypoxia

 Umbilical cord entanglement is one of the reasons a baby may experience a decrease in oxygen supply to its brain during labor.
-If doctors or nurses are not vigilant when monitoring the mother and baby, they can miss the signs of hypoxia or anoxia in the baby.
+If doctors or nurses are not vigilant when monitoring the mother and baby, they can miss the signs of birth asphyxia in the baby.

 Hypoxia is a term for low oxygen levels.
-When the umbilical cord is kinked or tangled, the baby may still receive oxygen sporadically or at lower levels.
+When the umbilical cord is kinked or tangled, the baby may receive oxygen at lower levels.